Kadayanallur: Economy

 It is famous for saaral (drizzling), which occurs from May to August.
 It is known for its vast paddy and coconut fields.

-Most of the last generation of residents were farmers and Weavers; however, many are now employed around India and in countries such as the Middle East, Singapore.Malaysia.
+Most of the last generation of residents were farmers and weavers; however, many are now employed around India and in countries such as the Middle East, Singapore, Malaysia.

-Most recently kadayanalur got people attraction for the gold business.
+Most recently Kadayanallur got people attraction for the gold business.
 You can find full street with jewel shops with affordable prices.

-People Regularly Visits around the area such as Dam, Water Falls and Agricultural area.
+People regularly visit around the town such as Dam, Water Falls and Agricultural area.

 Cityscape

 Tourism

-The main tourist attractions of the city are karuppanadhi dam,kallaru river,periyaru river,arulmigu abhayagastha anjaneyar temple,kadakaleeshwarar temple,kookaruvi falls at the top of hills,kannimariyamman temple Krishnan kovil, Bathrakaliamman kovil ,Mavadickal Shri Bathrakaliamman Kovil kariya manika perumal kovil.
+The main tourist attractions of the city are the Karuppanadhi dam, the Kallaru river, Periyaru river, Periya Pallivasal, Pettai Pallivasal, Arulmigu Abhayagastha Anjaneyar Temple, Kookaruvi falls at the top of hills, Kannimariyamman Temple Krishnan Kovil, and the Bathrakaliamman Kovil.

 Transport

 By Rail

 Kadayanallur Railway station is situated in Kadayanallur, Tamil Nadu.
 Station code of Kadayanallur is KDNL.
 Here are some trains that are passing through Kadayanallur railway station like Ms-sct Pothigai Exp, Pothigai Exp, Ms-sct Silambu Bi-wkly, Sct-ms Silambu Bi-wkly, Tbm-sct Special Fare, Sct-mdu Pass., Mdu-sct Pass., and many more.